leonardotgoncalves/leonardotgoncalves.github.io/_pages/about.md

 I am currently a PhD candidate at Federal University of Rio Grande do Sul (Brazil) and a visiting student at Royal Holloway, University of London (UK).

-During my PhD, my primary focus revolves around mitochondrial DNA evolution, using bumblebees (_Bombus_) as a study system.
+During my PhD, my primary focus has been on mitochondrial DNA evolution, using bumblebees (_Bombus_) as a study system.
 Besides evaluating the utility of mitochondrial DNA in bee phylogenetics and taxonomic identification, I want to unravel its role in climatic niche adaptation and the intriguing transition to social parasitism in cuckoo bumblebees (subgenus _Psithyrus_).

 As someone with a passion for integrative evolutionary biology, I look forward to combine observational studies, physiology, and bioinformatics in my upcoming projects!